Action & Adventure

 Yanagawa Punting 柳川川下り

-Cruise the picturesque canals of Yanagawa—once the moat network of an impregnable water castle
+Cruise the picturesque canals of Yanagawa—once the moat network of an impenetrable water castle

 Yanagawa's historic moats have been transformed from defensive features of a castle town into relaxing canals that can be enjoyed on leisurely punting cruises.
 Leave the busy hustle of the streets behind and drift leisurely along the river to take in the town from an entirely new perspective.

-- Tour discounts—available on the tour operator's website (in English)
+- Tour discounts—available on the tour operator's English website

 - Unagi seiro mushi, or steamed eel, a Yanagawa specialty